New Region Commissioners

 What do you hope to achieve in this position?

 Sydney North has been a very well-managed team with very committed Region Leaders and great events.
-However, all this still hasn’t stopped an erosion of our youth membership and Leader numbers.
+However, all this still hasn’t stopped a decline in our youth membership and Leader numbers.
 So, simply put, if you keep doing the same thing you will get the same result.
-So, something had to change if we want our Scouts to stay and our volunteers to enjoy being Scouters.
-I’m so pleased to say that feedback and support for this view has been overwhelming and I’m confident we will see more youth members stay longer over time and all our Scouters having fun as volunteers.
+So, something had to change if we want our Scouts to stay and our volunteers to enjoy their time at Scouts.
+I’m so pleased to say that feedback and support for this view has been overwhelming and I’m confident we will see more youth members stay longer over time and all our volunteers having fun.

 Sign up, volunteer and join today